manciii/Fraud-Identification-and-Defaulter-Location-Inference/README.md

 **1. Cleaning & feature engineering**
 - Y/N flags → 0/1; text durations (`"2 yrs 3 mon"`) parsed to months
-- Categorical fields (income band, loan category, product type) encoded to ordinal codes
+- Categorical fields (income band, agreg. group, product type) encoded to ordinal codes
 - Custom risk features built from the 12 monthly columns:
   - `overspend_ratio` — how much of a customer's spend exceeded their monthly limit
   - `max_consec_overspend` — longest streak of consecutive overspending months
   - `outbal_slope` / `outbal_is_declining` — trend in outstanding balance over the year
   - `slope_MTD` / `is_debit_declining_MTD` — trend in monthly debit activity
-- 72 raw monthly columns dropped after these summary features are extracted, to reduce dimensionality
+- Raw monthly columns (SDR, SCR, outstanding balance, avg MTD/QTD/YTD) dropped after these summary features are extracted, to reduce dimensionality

 **2. Train / validation / test split**
 - 64% train / 16% validation / 20% test, stratified on `TARGET`
-- The validation set exists specifically to tune the classification threshold **without touching the test set** — see "Evaluation methodology" below.
+- The validation set is used specifically to tune the classification threshold, which is then applied once to the held-out test set.

 **3. Preprocessing**
 - Median imputation → Yeo-Johnson power transform (handles skew) → Min-Max scaling
 - All transformers fit on train only, applied to val/test

 **4. Feature selection**
-- A preliminary XGBoost model is trained and explained with SHAP; the top 30 features by mean absolute SHAP value are kept for the final model
+- A preliminary XGBoost model (trained on SMOTE-Tomek-resampled data) is explained with SHAP; the top 30 features by mean absolute SHAP value are kept for the final model

 **5. Final model**
+- Two approaches were tried on the top-30 features:
+  - LightGBM trained on **SMOTE-Tomek-resampled** data
+  - LightGBM trained on the **original (unresampled) data** with `class_weight='balanced'`
+- Only the second approach was carried forward, evaluated, and tuned — it produced a well-spread probability distribution (median predicted probability ≈ 0.11, close to the actual ~11% default rate) and was cheaper to run.
-- LightGBM with `class_weight='balanced'`, tuned via `RandomizedSearchCV` (F1-scored, cross-validated)
+- Final model: LightGBM with `class_weight='balanced'`, tuned via `RandomizedSearchCV` (F1-scored, cross-validated)
 - Classification threshold chosen by maximizing F1 on the **validation** set, then applied once to the held-out test set

-### A methodological note (why there's no SMOTE-Tomek here)
-An earlier version of this pipeline used **SMOTE-Tomek** to rebalance the training data before fitting.
-Two problems were found and fixed:

-- **Threshold leakage**: the original threshold was chosen by scanning `precision_recall_curve` on the test set itself, then reporting F1 on that same test set — an optimistic, non-reproducible number.
-This is fixed by tuning the threshold on a dedicated validation split instead.
-- **Miscalibration from SMOTE-Tomek**: after fixing the leak, the SMOTE-Tomek-trained model's predicted probabilities were checked and found to be severely miscalibrated (median predicted probability of default was **0.999**, vs. an actual ~11% default rate).
-Synthetic oversampling had made the model overconfident.
-Replacing SMOTE-Tomek with `class_weight='balanced'` on the real (unresampled) training data produced a properly spread, well-calibrated probability distribution (median ≈ 0.11) at no cost to F1 — and removed a ~20–30 minute step from every run.

-### Final results (honestly evaluated: threshold tuned on validation, scored once on test)
+### Final results (threshold tuned on validation, scored once on test)

 | Metric | Value |
 |---|---|